chrisl8/ArloBot/README.md

 http://ekpyroticfrood.net/?p=162

 ## Serial Interface and Propeller Code Testing ##
-It is a good idea to irst test your serial interface to the propeller board:
+It is a good idea to first test your serial interface to the propeller board:
 ```
 cd ~/catkin_ws/src/ArloBot/scripts/
 ./direct2PropSerialTest.sh